Fiona2020/Feiblog/content/en/talk/2019RatToilus/index.md

 ---
-abstract: The simulation aims to fit the neuron response elicited by stimulation by dividing them into slightly different stimuli.
-The difference can be site, direction of motion, distance between stimuli and participant or color and so on.
+abstract: We have developed a wireless epidural electrical stimulation system to control rat movements by providing stimulus with adjustable parameters on different epidural motor cortex areas.
+A hand-made multi-channel electrode array is implanted above the endocranium of the rat.
+A mini-size, light-weighted and multi-channel stimulus controller is carried on the rat’s back, controlling by PC wirelessly.
+Different specific actions can be evoked in vivo experiments.
 all_day: false
 authors: []
-date: "2019-09-18T13:00:00Z"
+date: "2019-06-20"
-date_end: "2019-09-18T15:00:00Z"
+#date_end: "2019-09-18T15:00:00Z"
-event: Lab Presentation
+event: Big assignment
 # event_url: https://www.asms.org/publications/journal-of-the-american-society-for-mass-spectrometry-group/news-detail/2016/07/22/highlights-from-the-64th-annual-asms-conference
 featured: false
 image: